jenniesun/IDS702/README.md

 #### Data Analysis Project 1

 This is a data analysis R project I did for the Modeling and Representation of Data course at Duke University.
-The purpose of the analysis is to provide insights to the 3 questions asked below (texts from Professor Akande's course website).
+The purpose of the analysis is to provide insights to the 3 questions asked below (texts adapted from Professor Akande's course website).

 ##### QUESTION 1 RESPIRATORY RATES FOR CHILDREN.
 A high respiratory rate is a potential diagnostic indicator of respiratory infection in children.
 To judge whether a respiratory rate is truly “high,” however, a physician must have a clear picture of the distribution of “normal” respiratory rates.
 To this end, Italian researchers measured the respiratory rates of 618 children between the ages of 15 days and 3 years.